yiGmMk/gemini-cli-tips/README.md

 In summary, **YOLO mode eliminates friction at the cost of oversight**.
 It's a pro feature to use sparingly and wisely.
 It truly demonstrates trust in the AI (or recklessness\!).
 If you're new to Gemini CLI, you should probably avoid YOLO until you clearly understand the patterns of what it tends to do.
 If you do use it, double down on having version control or backups - just in case.

 *(If it's any consolation, you're not alone - many in the community joke about "I YOLO'ed and Gemini did something crazy."
-So use it, but… well, you only live once.)*
+So use it, but... well, you only live once.)*

 ## Tip 11: Headless & Scripting Mode (Run Gemini CLI in the Background)